 The course has several points where Morello presents his equipment and lays out ways to maximize your potential on each segment.

-One of the earlier videos in the series – Gear: Pedals and Effects, is dedicated completely to pedal effects.
+One of the earlier videos in this Tom Morello MasterClass review – Gear: Pedals and Effects, is dedicated completely to pedal effects.

 In the video, Tom gives advice on choosing pedal types, and how to set them up to create a diverse palette of sounds.

 His basic pedalboard consists of the following effects: